Office 365 and Outlook email for students

 For the best experience – make sure you have Office 365 Pro Plus installed on your computer.

-Just visit https://www.minnstate.edu/mfa and follow the instructions to setup and activate Multi-Factor Authentication for yourself.
+Just visit MFA and follow the instructions to setup and activate Multi-Factor Authentication.

 What if I don’t have my phone/device available?

-Alternatively, when you are logging into Office 365, if you can’t receive the 6 digit code or use the authenticator app because you don’t have your device with you, just select “Sign in another way” and choose to have Microsoft call your office phone.
-Just answer the phone and press the # key to login!
+When you are logging into Office 365, if you can’t receive the six-digit code or use the authenticator app because you don’t have your device with you:

 How do I change my MFA settings?

-You can always change your MFA settings at any time.
+You can change your MFA settings at any time by visiting MFA or MFA Setup.

-Using your personal device for Multi-Factor Authentication is not tracked in any way and does not put your device at risk of being requested/taken by anyone.
-It is simply a tool being used to prove that it is you logging in and not someone else.
+Please note that using your personal device for MFA is not tracked in any way and does not put your device at risk of being requested/taken by anyone.
+It is simply a tool used to prove that it is you logging in and not someone else.